pneff93/Kafka-R-Realtime-Prediction/README.md

 The other connector acts as a trigger to do the retraining once the error exceeds a threshold.

 ### RStudio
-In R the model itself, the predict function, and the retraining function are stored and accessible via REST API.
+In R the model itself, the prediction function, and the retraining function are stored and accessible via REST API.
 You can find a test [here](R/test).